blawok/crypto-quick-view/README.md

 ## Installation

-Clone repository (https://github.com/blawok/cryptoQuickView.git) to your desire directory (mine is GIT/) and then
+Clone repository (https://github.com/blawok/cryptoQuickView.git) to your desired directory (mine is GIT/) and then

 ```bash
 cd GIT/cryptoQuickView